williamouyang/okta.github.io/_source/_posts/2017-03-27-angular-okta-sign-in-widget.md

 select **Security** > **API** > **Trusted Origins**.
 Click the "Add Origin" button and specify `http://localhost:4200` as the Origin URL with Type `CORS`.
 For more specific instructions, see Okta's [Enabling CORS documentation](http://developer.okta.com/docs/api/getting_started/enabling_cors.html).

-{% img blog/angular-sign-in-widget/cors-configuration.png alt:"CORS Configuration" style:"width: 800px" %}
+{% img blog/angular-sign-in-widget/cors-configuration.png alt:"CORS Configuration" width:"800" %}

 After making this change, enter an assigned person's credentials to login.
 You should see a "Hello {email}" message with a logout button.

-{% img blog/angular-sign-in-widget/login-success.png alt:"Login Success" style:"width: 800px" %}
+{% img blog/angular-sign-in-widget/login-success.png alt:"Login Success" width:"800" %}

 **NOTE:** You may experience an issue where the sign-in process seems to hang.
 Clicking anywhere in the browser window seems to solve this problem.
 I’m not sure why.